acamposruiz/reallery/readme.md

 # Reallery
-Reallery is a MobileFirst framework based on ReactJS.
+Reallery is a MobileFirst Framework on ReactJS.
 Easy configuration.
 No need for data services.
 Responsive and very very fast.
 Focus on develop gallery applications.

   View online demo on [demo.reallery.com](http://www.demo.reallery.com/)